nickogibson/nickogibson.github.io/_posts/2023-01-09-will-ai-take-over-everything.md

 ---
-title:  Will AI Take Al the Jobs?
+title:  Will AI Take All the Jobs?
 date:   2023-01-09 00:00:00 -0700
 categories: blog
 ---